akka/akka-persistence-cassandra/EventsByTag.md

 Event by tag queries are eventually consistent, i.e. if a persist for an event has completed is does not guarantee that it will be visible in an events by tag query, but it will eventually.

-Order of the events is maintained per persistence id per tag by maintaining a sequence number for tagged events.
+Order of the events is maintained per persistence id per tag by maintaining a sequence number for tagged events per persistence id.
 This is in addition to the normal sequence nr kept per persistence id.
 If an event is missing then `eventByTag` queries will fail.